peterhinch/micropython-async/v3/docs/TUTORIAL.md

  in a similar (but not identical) way to `gather`.
  * `Delay_ms` A useful software-retriggerable monostable, akin to a watchdog.
  Calls a user callback if not cancelled or regularly retriggered.

+The following hardware-related classes are documented [here](./DRIVERS.md):
  * `Switch` A debounced switch with open and close user callbacks.
  * `Pushbutton` Debounced pushbutton with callbacks for pressed, released, long press or double-press.
+ * `AADC` Asynchronous ADC.
+Supports pausing a task until the value read from an ADC goes outside defined bounds.

-To install these priitives, copy the `primitives` directory and contents to the target.
+To install these primitives, copy the `primitives` directory and contents to the target.
 A primitive is loaded by issuing (for example):
 ```python
 from primitives.semaphore import Semaphore, BoundedSemaphore
 from primitives.pushbutton import Pushbutton